Skip to main content

 • When using Git, remember that lightweight tags do not store their creation time.
 Therefore, if a commit has multiple lightweight tags, we cannot reliably determine which one should be considered the newest.
 The solution is to use annotated tags instead.

-• When using Git, the initial commit must not be both tagged and empty (i.e., created with --allow-empty).
+• When using Git, the initial commit should not be both tagged and empty (i.e., created with --allow-empty).
 This is related to a reporting issue in Git.
 For more info, click here.
+Dunamai tries to work around this, but multiple tags on an empty initial commit may not be sorted correctly.

 Project details